evcruz3/swinnerton-clima-iam/codeigniter-example/DEVELOPER_GUIDE.md

 }
 ```

-#### Option 2: Re-authenticate
+#### Option 2: Re-authenticate (Default in Example)

 Simply redirect users to login again when their session expires.
+This is the approach used in the example implementation.

 ---